Optimal Trading of a Charging-Station Company in Auction Markets for Electricity: Introduction

 \textbf{Third}, To address challenges related to scenario reduction, we utilize GANs on annual real electricity market prices.
 The GANs is utilized to cluster scenarios, effectively representing uncertainties in both DA and ID electricity prices.

 \textbf{Fourth}, the approximated MILP is solved using an Improved L-Shaped Decomposition (ILSD) algorithm.
 The original MILP is broken down into a Master Problem (MP) that optimizes hydrogen and electricity load levels, selling prices, and day-ahead bidding, followed by a Sub-Problem (SP) for intraday bidding and device operations.
 We demonstrate in \textbf{Lemma \ref{lem:sp}} that the SP can be reformulated as an equivalent LP.
 Additionally, our ILSD algorithm eliminates the need for feasibility cuts or slack variables, as shown in \textbf{Lemma \ref{lem:infs}}.
 The algorithm is further enhanced by warm-start techniques, valid inequalities, and multiple-cuts generation to reduce computational complexities.
-The effectiveness of the MILP model and solution algorithm is illustrated through a case study, providing valuable insights for electricity market decision-making.
+The effectiveness of the MILP model and its solution algorithm is illustrated through a case study, providing valuable insights for decision making in electricity markets.

 The paper is structured as follows: Section \ref{Problem statement} formulates the stochastic MILP for Chargco optimal trading and explains the random forest method.
 Scenario generation using GANs is detailed in Section \ref{Generative adversarial network}.
-The improved L-shaped decomposition algorithm is discussed in Section \ref{Methodology}, followed by the case study in Section \ref{Case study}.
-Finally, Section \ref{Conclusion} concludes the paper.
+The improved L-shaped decomposition algorithm is discussed in Section \ref{Methodology}, followed by the case study in Section \ref{Case study}.Section \ref{Further discussions and future works} provides further discussions and future work.
+Further discussions and future works.Finally, Section \ref{Conclusion} concludes the paper.